mrworf/iceshelf/README.iceshelf-restore.md

 # Usage

 The tool accepts either a single file from the backup or just the prefix of the backup files.
 Configuration is optional, but can be provided using `--config` if you have it available.
-Without it you may supply the passphrase using `--passphrase`.
+Without it you may supply the GPG user using `--user` and the passphrase using `--passphrase`.
 Running the command with no extra arguments will validate the backup and return `0` on success.

 Note!
 If the archive is corrupt, it will only tell you if there is the possibility to repair it.
 It is *NO GUARANTEE* that you actually can.